Stuffed Squid Soup with Napa Cabbage or Squash –

 In everyday Thai-style dining, all the non-rice dishes, including soups, are served together with rice rather than as separate courses to be eaten by themselves.
 During the meal, we take a bite of one dish along with rice, then switch to a bite of a second dish.
 The third bite might take us back to the first dish, or on to the third or fourth.
 A small amount enough for just one or two bites is spooned onto our plate at a time rather than piled high along with everything else like in western-style dining.
 In short, we nibble eat, sharing the dishes with others dining with us, all the while making sure each and everyone gets enough of the extra special dishes in the meal.

 Soups are often dished onto small, individual bowls placed alongside our dinner plates.
 We take a spoonful, then continue with our nibble-eating of other dishes and rice, returning to take another spoonful from time to time.
-Non-spicy soups like this one serve as a palate-cleanser, perhaps subduing the burning sensations on the tongue and lips or clearing the way for us to taste the full range of subtle flavors in other delicately balanced dishes.
+Non-spicy soups like this one serve as a palate-cleanser, perhaps subduing the burning sensations on the tongue and lips or clearing the way for us to taste (see Cooking to Taste) the full range of subtle flavors in other delicately balanced dishes.
 This mild and appetizing soup is sweet with the natural flavors from the seafood, pork and vegetables.
 The squid shrink to about half their size when the filling in them is cooked, so take care not to over-stuff as the filling shrinks less.
 When simmered as long as in this recipe, they will be tender in a different way than when blanched quickly for a salad, while at the same time, adding a flavor of the sea to the broth.
 Large squid are easier to stuff than smaller ones, especially for big western hands unaccustomed to intricate tasks.
 It would help if their openings were large enough for small spoonfuls of filling to comfortable fit in.
 Or, try a sausage stuffing funnel or a pastry bag with a wide open tip.

 Napa cabbage really adds a lot to the broth.
 I like to simmer until the pieces are tender and almost feel like they would melt in the mouth, not like the crispness I prefer in stir-fries with this vegetable.
 Sometimes, I also add a small package of softened, glassy bean thread noodles to the soup for textural interest and extra bulk.
 They cook quickly so stir in during the last couple of minutes of cooking.